 HOUSING TASKS RESPONSIBILITY PRIORITY 1.
 Make permanent the Mount Holly Affordable Housing Task Force to ensure that the Task Force continues to plan for the provision of local affordable housing and to find resources to build and/or rehabilitate buildings for affordable housing.
 Select Board short-term 2.
-Conduct another affordable and elderly housing needs for addressing those needs.

-2. Conduct another affordable and elderly housing needs analysis once 2010 U.S. Census is published, to be supplemented with local data, and identify specific local actions
+Conduct another affordable and elderly housing needs analysis once 2010 U.S. Census is published, to be supplemented with local data, and identify specific local actions for addressing those needs.